-Originally called Dormitory 2, Turrell Hall was built in 1959 and is located in the Freshman Quads complex at 14th Street and Melrose Avenue.
+Turrell Hall was built in 1959 and is located in the first-year quad area.
 The co-ed building accommodates about 100 first-year students in double-rooms on single-sex floors that each feature one community bathroom.

 Turrell Hall features a vending area near the main community lounge on the first floor.
 Laundry facilities are also located in the building.